Learn how to defer capital gains tax strategically when selling a business in California.

 Step 2: Implement a Deferred Sales Trust

-A Deferred Sales Trust (DST) offers a flexible tool for capital gains deferral, particularly for appreciated assets beyond real estate.
-This step involves transferring asset ownership to a specialized trust before the sale to the final Buyer occurs.
-This structure allows the capital gain to be recognized by the Seller over an agreed-upon installment period rather than entirely in the year of the initial sale.
+A Deferred Sales Trust (DST) provides a flexible tool for deferring capital gains, particularly for appreciated assets beyond real estate.
+This step involves transferring asset ownership to a specialized trust before the sale to the final buyer.
+This structure allows the capital gain to be recognized by the Seller over an agreed-upon installment period, rather than being recognized entirely in the year of the initial sale.

 By setting up tailored payment schedules from the trust, owners can align trust distributions with their personal income needs, potentially lowering their yearly tax burdens by avoiding a significant, single-year gain.